 Late entries will not be accepted.

-In order to be eligible to enter a Reality Program, a minimum of five Award candidates listed on the form must be current AACTA members.
-In the event that fewer than five Award candidates are listed on the form, then all Award candidates listed must be current AACTA members.
+In order to be eligible to enter a Reality Program, a minimum of four Award candidates listed on the form must be current AACTA members.
+In the event that fewer than four Award candidates are listed on the form, then all Award candidates listed must be current AACTA members.